 We have a limited operating history, have incurred significant operating losses since our inception and expect to incur significant losses for the foreseeable future.
-We may never generate any revenue or become profitable or, if we achieve profitability, we may not be able to sustain it.
+We may never generate any revenue from product sales or become profitable or, if we achieve profitability, we may not be able to sustain it.

 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-We are a preclinical-stage biopharmaceutical company with a limited operating history upon which our stockholders can evaluate our business and prospects.
-All of our development programs, including our lead therapeutic candidates, ENTR-601-44 and ENTR-701, are in preclinical development or in the drug discovery stage.
-We commenced operations in 2016, and to date, we have focused primarily on organizing and staffing our company, business planning, raising capital, developing our proprietary, highly versatile and modular EEV platform (EEV Platform), identifying EEV therapeutic candidates, establishing our intellectual property portfolio and conducting research and preclinical studies.
+We are a preclinical stage biopharmaceutical company with a limited operating history upon which our stockholders can evaluate our business and prospects.
+All of our development programs, ENTR-601-44, ENTR-601-45 and our partnered candidate ENTR-701, are in preclinical development or in the drug discovery stage.
+We commenced operations in 2016, and to date, we have focused primarily on organizing and staffing our company, business planning, raising capital, developing our proprietary, highly versatile and modular Endosomal Escape Vehicle (EEV) platform (EEV Platform), identifying EEV therapeutic candidates, establishing our intellectual property portfolio and conducting research and preclinical studies.
 Our approach to the discovery and development of therapeutic candidates based on our EEV Platform is unproven, and we do not know whether we will be able to conduct clinical studies on our therapeutic candidates, develop any therapeutic candidates that succeed in clinical development or produce products of commercial value.
 As an organization, we have not yet initiated or completed any clinical trials, obtained regulatory approvals, manufactured a clinical- or commercial-scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a history of successfully developing and commercializing biopharmaceutical products.

 We have incurred significant operating losses since our inception.
 We do not have any products approved for sale and have not generated any product revenue since our inception.
-If our therapeutic candidates are not successfully developed and approved, we may never generate any significant revenue.
-Our net losses were \$70.0 million and \$32.7 million for the nine months ended September 30, 2022 and 2021, respectively.
-As of September 30, 2022, we had an accumulated deficit of \$163.7 million.
+If our therapeutic candidates are not successfully developed and approved, we may never generate any significant revenue from product sales.
+Our net losses were \$32.6 million and \$44.9 million for the three months ended June 30, 2023 and 2022, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$220.9 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 All of our therapeutic candidates will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we continue our development of, seek regulatory approval for and potentially commercialize any of our therapeutic candidates.